 Dr. Larsen is Joseph Burckhalter Collegiate Research Professor of Medicinal Chemistry and Director of the Vahlteich Medicinal Chemistry Core at University of Michigan.
 Dr. Larsen has over 22 years of experience in the pharmaceutical industry (The Upjohn Co, Pharmacia, Pfizer), during which time he developed novel therapeutic agents in multiple disease areas, including anti-virals and anti-bacterials.
 He has been associated with four clinical candidates and is familiar with both early- and late-stage drug development.
 He has been working on optimization of the antivirulence compounds in collaboration with Dr. Hongmin Sun since 2007.
 Dr. Larsen will provide leadership of the Medicinal Chemistry work.

-Dr. Gilman was most recently the Executive Vice President, Research & Development and Chief Scientific Officer at Cubist Pharmaceuticals, which which developed Sivextro® and Zerbaxa® and was acquired in January, 2015 by Merck for $9.5B.
+Dr. Gilman is the CEO of ContraFect, a clinical stage biotechnology company focused on discovering and developing therapeutic proteins and antibodies for life-threatening, drug-resistant infectious diseases.
+Prior to this, he was the Executive Vice President, Research & Development and Chief Scientific Officer at Cubist Pharmaceuticals, which developed Sivextro® and Zerbaxa® and was acquired in January 2015 by Merck for $9.5B.
 Prior to Cubist, Steve served as Chairman of the Board and CEO of ActivBiotics.
 Previously, he worked at Millennium Pharmaceuticals, where he held a number of senior leadership roles including Vice President and General Manager of the inflammation franchise.
 Steve was also Group Director at Pfizer Global Research and Development, where he was responsible for drug discovery for the allergy, respiratory, arthritis, immunology, and antibacterial therapeutic areas.
 Dr. Gilman has also held scientific, business, and academic appointments at Wyeth, Cytogen Corporation, Temple Medical School, and Connecticut College.
 He will advise on drug development, clinical studies, and marketing efforts.